 Scoot safe and be considerate • Pedestrians first!
 Slow down, use your bell, and give way to pedestrians.

 • That call can wait!
-Don't use your mobile while scooting (or risk a fine of $555 along with 3 demerit points).
+Don't use your mobile while scooting (or risk a fine of $593).

 One at a time